davizofficial/davizofficial/README.md

 ---

 ### 👨‍💻 About Me
-- 🎓 Software Engineering student
+- 🎓 Software Engineering student at Telkom University Purwokerto
 - 🔐 Strong interest in **Cybersecurity**
 - 🌐 Exploring **Full-Stack**, **Mobile**, **Web3**, and **Machine Learning**
-- 📚 Learning step by step, aware of the gap with industry — and working on it
+- 📚 Learning step by step, aware of the gap with industry and working on it

 ---